CoderDojoGitHub/KhanAcademy-Animation/MentorCode.md

 // Show background
 background(0, 13, 153);

 // Show overlapping - draw rectangle first, and then fill it.
-Point to a kid to give me number for color or size or etc.
+//Point to a kid to give me number for color or size or etc.

 stroke(0, 255, 183);
 strokeWeight(28);